RiRa12621/pagerduty-slack-ic-sync/README.md

 ```

 If you have you $GOPATH added to your $PATH, you will be able to use it
 right away.
-Otherwise you still need to move it to your path.
+Otherwise, you still need to move it to your path.

 ### Container